Ebubekir-Tas/Kitten-Dance-Battle/README.md

 **Website: https://kittendancebattle.netlify.app/**

+A two-player game won by accumulating points for making a cat dance.

 This is a project made to demonstrate my knowledge and skills utilizing HTML, CSS, JavaScript, Bootstrap, and jQuery.
 It is a fun little website where you make two cats dance against each other for points.

 *Game Instructions:*